A Guide to Allowance for Doubtful Accounts: Definition, Examples, and Calculation Methods

 Jump to a section:

-- Why is allowance for doubtful accounts important for finance teams?
+- What is allowance for doubtful accounts and why is it important for finance teams?

 - Allowance for doubtful accounts industry benchmarks

-- Calculation tips for allowance for doubtful accounts
+- How to calculate allowance for doubtful accounts

-- How to record allowance for doubtful accounts journal entries
+- How to record an allowance for doubtful accounts journal entry

 - What is bad debt expense